NAT traversal: IPsec

 Many routers provide explicit features, often called IPsec Passthrough.

-In Windows XP, NAT traversal is enabled by default, but in Windows XP with Service Pack 2 it has been disabled by default for the case when the VPN server is also behind a NAT device, because of a rare and controversial security issue.
-IPsec NAT-T patches are also available for Windows 2000, Windows NT and Windows 98.

 NAT traversal and IPsec may be used to enable opportunistic encryption of traffic between systems.
 NAT traversal allows systems behind NATs to request and establish secure connections on demand.

 Hosted NAT traversal

 Hosted NAT traversal (HNT) is a set of mechanisms, including media relaying and latching, that is widely used by communications providers for historical and practical reasons.
 The IETF advises against using latching over the Internet and recommends ICE for security reasons.